kavuri/play2-morphia-plugin/README.md

 morphia.db.password=<password>
 ``````

-### MorphiaPlugin
+### The MorphiaPlugin class
-Using the following methods in MorphiaPlugin class for data base operations
+Using the following methods in the MorphiaPlugin class for data base operations
 `````
     public static Morphia morphia() ;
     public static Datastore ds() ;